 As the final step, I cut some wire and tidied the lights’ cord as seen in the pictures below.
 This last step is optional, but trust me, your DIY waterdrop solar lights will look much better with the cord tidied 😉

-Now are you ready for the beauty shots?
+Are you ready for the beauty shots?
 Ok then, let me warn you: I again put quite a lot of final photos!
-But this time it is to give you a better idea how our DIY waterdrop solar lights look all throughout the day & night, so yes the photos are all in different lighting 😉
+But this time it is to give you a better idea how our DIY waterdrop solar garden lights look all throughout the day & night, so yes the photos are all in different lighting 😉

 Then later in the evening, when it is a tad darker…